ConnorChoban/MechaCar_Statistical_Analysis/README.md

 ## Overivew of Analysis

+The purpose of this analysis is evaluate how several factors impact the new MechaCar prototype for AutosRUs.
+By performing several different analysis' across the production data, we can gain valuable insights and make suggestions to the development team.

 ## Linear Regression to Predict MPG

 We can come to several conclusions by analyzing the MPG data.

 - From the output of the code below, we can see that the vehicle length and ground clearance variables provide a non-random amount of variance to the MPG     values in our dataset, with coefficients of 2.60e-12 and 5.21e-08 respectively.
+This means that these variables have a greater impact on MPG whereas       other variables, such as vehicle weight, spoiler angle, and All Wheel Drive(AWD), have a minimal impact on MPG.

 - Intercept
 - Reject Null Hypothesis